Nate Behar

-Nathaniel "Nate" Behar (born September 29, 1994) is a professional Canadian football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
-He played for two years with the Edmonton Eskimos prior to becoming a free agent and signing with the Redblacks.
+Nathaniel Behar (born September 29, 1994) is a Canadian former professional football wide receiver.
+He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
+He played for two years with the Edmonton Eskimos prior to signing with the Ottawa Redblacks in 2019.
 He played U Sports football for the Carleton Ravens from 2013 to 2016.

 University career

 Carleton Ravens

 On November 16, 2012, it was announced that Behar had signed a letter of intent to play for the Carleton Ravens' re-established program which began in 2013.
 He had been ranked as the number one high school wide receiver prospect in the country.
 He enjoyed a productive four-year career with the Ravens; totaling 178 receptions for 2,577 yards, and 21 touchdowns.
 His most famous touchdown, arguably, was on a last-play Hail Mary pass to win the 2014 Panda Game.
-At the end of his four-years, he was ranked as the ninth best player available in the 2017 CFL Draft.
+At the end of his four-years, he was ranked as the ninth best player available in the 2017 CFL draft.

 Professional career

 Edmonton Eskimos

-Behar was drafted fifth overall by the Edmonton Eskimos in the 2017 CFL Draft, but held off signing with the team as he and his agent entered a contract dispute with the club.
+Behar was drafted fifth overall by the Edmonton Eskimos in the 2017 CFL draft, but held off signing with the team as he and his agent entered a contract dispute with the club.
 He missed the team's rookie camp and training camp and was reportedly dissatisfied with the negotiation process as his contract offer became worse the longer he held out.
 Behar signed with the Eskimos on June 21, 2017, three days before the team's season opening game, to a two-year contract.
 He played in 12 regular season games that year, primarily on special teams as he recorded four special teams tackles.
 In 2018, he played in all 18 regular season games and started eight, recording 27 catches for 257 receiving yards.
 He scored his first touchdown on August 9, 2018 against the BC Lions.
 He played in 30 regular season games with the Eskimos and became a free agent upon the expiry of his contract on February 12, 2019.
+Behar announced his retirement from professional football on March 19, 2025.